lawrence254/lawrence254..github.io/_posts/2018-01-25-Data-Analytics-And-Global-Warming.markdown

 data is nowadays, controlling the data that a company is allowed to use and for what purpose seems paramount but I digress.

 So let's get into my first day dealing with and learning about Data Analytics.
 My mode of learning?
 YouTube of course, there are a lot of materials that teach data analytics using a variety of tools.
-I happened across this video https://www.youtube.com/watch?v=POe1cufDWFs that I felt did a great job of introducing the concepts of data analytics.
+I happened across this video <a href="https://www.youtube.com/watch?v=POe1cufDWFs">Data Science with Python Pandas by Athena Kan</a> that I felt did a great job of introducing the concepts of data analytics.
 Within the tutorial there are exercises that are used to show these concepts in practise and so I decided to learn by following along.
 The exercise involves going through a global temparature dataset but I decided to remain local so that
 I can gain real insights about where I'm from.

 And herein lay my problem, getting the historical temperature dataset for Kenya proved to be almost nightmarish.
-The first place I looked was http://www.opendata.go.ke/datasets but I was dissapointed because nothig was forthcoming.
+The first place I looked was <a href="http://www.opendata.go.ke/datasets">Kenya OpenData</a>
+but I was dissapointed because nothig was forthcoming.
 Inspite of this I decided to try and download a random dataset but apparently I have to sign up to ESRI to get access to the datasets(I stand to be corrected).
 I decided to hit google and try my luck elsewhere and after a couple of fails I landed at http://sdwebx.worldbank.org/climateportal/index.cfm?page=country_historical_climate&ThisCCode=KEN where I found historical data going back to 1901.
 This dataset was very appealing to me since it closely matched the one used in the tutorial and it had enough differences that I learnt a few things on my own.